frc2503/r2015/README.md

 In general, try to keep your code as neat, expandable, and functional as possible.
 Don't focus on getting copious results, then stopping work; constantly iterate on your design.

+### Commit Regularity

+Commit often, but not anally-so.
+Once you've done some unit of work, commit it.
+Make your message reflect what it's about.
+Then push.

 ### Coding Style

 If you can, make stuff dynamic.